ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

-This document defines an application profile for enabling secure group communication for a constrained Publish-Subscribe (pub/sub) scenario, where Publishers and Subscribers communicate through a broker, using the ACE framework.
-This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
-This document describes how to request and provision keying material for group communication, and protect the content of the pub/sub client message exchange, focusing mainly on the pub/sub scenarios using the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\].
+This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to enable secure group communication in a constrained Publish-Subscribe (pub/sub) scenario, where Publishers and Subscribers communicate through a broker.
+This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
+With a focus on the pub/sub architecture for the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\], this document specifies the provisioning and enforcement of authorization information for clients to act as publishers and/or subscribers, as well as the provisioning of keying material and security parameters that publishers and subscribers use for protecting end-to-end their communications through the broker.

-Note to RFC Editor: Please replace "[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
+Note to RFC Editor: Please replace "\[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
 --- middle

 # Introduction